pidzi92/rest-service/README.md

 Once the application is started, endpoints will be available on port 8080 by default.
 To change the port, please check application.properties

+To check all available endpoints, use [swagger](http://localhost:8080/swagger-ui.html#) once the application is started

 ## Other
 1. There is just one application.properties file.
 Multiple files can be added for different environments so that spring-boot profiles can be utilized